mauberti-bc/sims-docs/docs/projects.md

 ---

-##### Roles
+##### Project Roles

 > Titles assigned to Project Members that determine their permissions in the Project

-Available roles are Coordinator, Collaborator, and Observer.
-Coordinators can upload and edit data, manage the members of a Project, and even delete the Project.
-Collaborators can add and edit data but cannot manage the list of Project members nor delete the Project.
-Observers can only view data.
+Available Project Roles are Coordinator, Collaborator, and Observer.

+- Coordinators can upload and edit data, manage the members of a Project, and even delete the Project.
+- Collaborators can add and edit data but cannot manage the list of Project members nor delete the Project.
+- Observers can only view data.

 #### Example